lambda-feedback/user-documentation/docs/releases/index.md

 # Releases

 ## Release 2023/07/14

-- B91-prevent-multiple-blank-questions - @tim, please add your description
+- B91-prevent-multiple-blank-questions - {When a question is added, the 'add quesiton' button is temporarily disabled while the application updates.} @tim, please add your description
-- B112-bug-the-tab-navigation-bar-at-the-top-disappears - @tim, please add your description
+- B112-bug-the-tab-navigation-bar-at-the-top-disappears - {Editor tabs are pesistent including during keyboard navigation} @tim, please add your description
-- B81-show-preview-of-ra-in-input-type-select - @tim, please add your description
+- B81-show-preview-of-ra-in-input-type-select - {Selecting an Input Type for a Response Area: a searchable preview of Input Types improves the UX: users see the preview while selecting.} @tim, please add your description
-- B116-pdf-display-between-ras - @peter, please add your description
-- B81-show-preview-of-ra-in-input-type-select @tim, please add your description
-- B72-multi-year-module-instances-introduction - all existing modules were migrated so that each of them has one module instance.
-Also, all children previously linked to the module (such as teachers, students and sets) are now linked to the Module Instance.
-Also, all navigation in the application has been changed to handle Module Instance.
+- B116-pdf-display-between-ras - PDF generation: for multiple Response Areas in a Part, the order is now always correct
+- B72-multi-year-module-instances-introduction - all Modules now exist as an 'Instance' of a Module, in preparation for allowing multiple Instances.
+The UI navigation is updated to handle Module Instances.

 ## Release 2023/06/22